The inn was dark when the traveler first arrived. No – to begin with, she wasn’t really a traveler. She was a Runner, which was completely different.

 I am trying to think.
 Ignore the stupid innkeeper.
 Think.
 There’s also the fact that most of the people in the chat were American, but people from all over the world were taken.
 One Australian, one person from England.

-But they all spoke English.
-Does that mean only English-speaking nations were affected?
-Or—or does it mean only Americans were affected?
+But almost all spoke English.
+Does that mean mostly English-speaking nations were affected?
+Or—or does it mean primarily Americans were affected?
 If this was a spell, did it only hit a certain radius?
 If I could call the chat back on my iPhone I’d know more, but going only off of memory—

 “Oops.
 Forgot to put the spoon out.”